CoreMedia/ckeditor-plugins/TESTS_REFACTORING_IMPL_PLAN.md

 ## Conventions & Ground Rules

-- **No editor-API `page.evaluate`** may remain in `tests/playwright` at the end (neither direct nor via `test/storybook/testApi.ts`). _Accepted exception:_
+- **No `page.evaluate` at all** may remain in `tests/playwright` at the end (neither direct nor via `test/storybook/testApi.ts`).
+The former browser-clipboard exception in `FontMapper.test.ts` was also removed: the Word HTML now lives in the Storybook package and each prepared FontMapper story writes it to the browser clipboard while mounting (`clipboard` scenario arg → `src/setup/clipboard.ts`), so the test only pastes and asserts through the `editor-data` output.
+The Phase 6 audit greps confirm no `page.evaluate` remains.
-  genuine browser-platform interactions with no Playwright locator equivalent may retain a `page.evaluate`.
-The only such case is `FontMapper.test.ts`'s `writeToClipboard`, which writes a `text/html` `ClipboardItem` to the real browser clipboard.
-The Phase 6 audit greps for editor-API usage and treats this clipboard call as the single documented exception.
 - **Story files are CSF:** every named export is treated as a story. **Do not export helper constants/types** from a `*.stories.ts` file — Storybook will try to render them as stories and the editor never becomes ready.
 Put per-story